 Flexibility and Range of Motion: With the deep stretching involved in yoga, your flexibility will likely improve.
 With improved flexibility comes improved range of motion.
 You may find that you can do simple things you couldn’t before, like bend down to touch your toes or twist your body more easily to grab something

-Tempo yoga has officially launched in beta and will soon include real-time form feedback thanks to Tempo 3D Vision, making it the first of its kind when it comes to at-home yoga workouts.
+Tempo yoga has officially launched and will soon include real-time form feedback thanks to Tempo 3D Vision, making it the first of its kind when it comes to at-home yoga workouts.
 The addition of Tempo 3D Vision means that alongside Jeremy’s expertly taught classes, Tempo members, from yoga beginners to experts, will have the safest and most effective yoga classes possible at home.

 Tempo members now have unlimited access to Jeremy’s growing library of yoga classes, which can be found under Tempo’s Class tab.